 The National Institute for Standards and Technology’s Cybersecurity Framework is one of the most adopted frameworks regardless of industry.
 Originally developed under an executive order for improving critical infrastructure cybersecurity, the robust nature of the framework and its five Framework Core functions - identify, protect, detect, respond, recover - has allowed it to scale beyond critical infrastructure.

 What struck me from Cynergistek’s report was the Security Rule compliance dropped by 2% year-over-year, NIST Cybersecurity Framework adoption and compliance rose by the same amount - 2%.
 This speaks volumes about how healthcare organizations are working to manage their cybersecurity and cybersecurity risk.
-The NIST CSF is the guiding framework that informed the development of the DFARS mandate for the DoD supply chain (NIST Special Publication 800-171), the NYDFS cybersecurity regulation for financial services, and the Model Law for insurance.
+The NIST Framework is the guiding framework that informed the development of the DFARS mandate for the DoD supply chain (NIST Special Publication 800-171), the NYDFS cybersecurity regulation for financial services, and the Model Law for insurance.
 As the industry is faced with more regulations, checkbox thinking is no longer sufficient.
 Rather, working to implement the NIST CSF empowers organizations to build on the first principles of these regulations rather than being trapped in a reactionary loop.

 Futureproofing Healthcare Cybersecurity With The NIST CSF

 Managing cybersecurity risk for any organization is rapidly evolving into a board-level issue.
 For some industries, it is a matter of remaining competitive and securing business.
 For healthcare organizations, the importance is much greater.
 To effectively manage cyber risk, proactiveness is no longer optional.
 The NIST CSF and its outcomes-based approach help organizations implement the appropriate activities and controls necessary for their organization specifically while also meeting the necessary compliance requirements.

 The NIST CSF has proven to be that gold-standard across industries and with an update time that moves that the pace of technology development rather than regulatory bodies (with version 1.1 being released in 2017).
-Building a program around the CSF allows information security teams to integrate new regulations easily, rather than reacting to new checkbox lists whenever a new rule is published.
+Building a compliance and risk management program around the CSF allows information security teams to integrate new regulations easily, rather than reacting to new checkbox lists whenever a new rule is published.